Straight flag

 A straight flag or heterosexual flag is a pride flag intended to represent heterosexuality.
 Some straight flags represent straight pride, a conservative countermovement to gay pride.
-There is also the straight ally flag, which is intended to represent allyship by straight people with the LGBT community.
-Although there are many proposed straight flags, none of them enjoys broad consensus for usage today.
+There is also the straight ally flag, which is intended to represent allyship by straight people with the LGBTQ community.
+Although there are many proposed straight flags, none of them have broad consensus.

 Straight pride

-A flag composed of alternating black and white strips, with a design similar to the rainbow LGBT pride flag, was created to represent straight pride.
+A flag composed of alternating black and white strips, with a design similar to the rainbow LGBTQ pride flag, was created to represent straight pride.
 Several variations of this flag exist.
-One uses white, grey and black colors, also mimicking the rainbow flag and originating in the early 2000s.
+One uses white, grey and black colors, mimicking the rainbow flag and originating in the early 2000s.
 Another variation with the male and female gender symbols imposed over its field also exists.

+Russia

-In 2015, the Russian political party United Russia, of which the then President of Russia Vladimir Putin was then part, introduced a straight pride flag to be displayed on the Peter and Fevronia Day (also known as the Day of Family, Love and Faithfulness).
+In 2015, the Russian political party United Russia, of which the President of Russia Vladimir Putin was then part, introduced a straight pride flag to be displayed on the Peter and Fevronia Day (also known as the Day of Family, Love and Faithfulness).
 It consists of a woman, a man and their three children with a hashtag saying #НастоящаяCемья ("#RealFamily") below.
-It was created as a response to the legalization of same-sex marriage in the United States earlier on the same year.
+It was created as a response to the legalization of same-sex marriage in the United States earlier the same year.
 It has three variants, each representing one of the three colors of the flag of Russia.
-One portrays the family and text in red in a white background while other two display the symbols in white on a red or blue field.
+One portrays the family and text in red on a white background while the other two display the symbols in white on a red or blue field.

+France

 The French organization against same-sex marriage La Manif pour tous accused the party of plagiarism, as the flag it used was highly similar to the one used by United Russia, with the only differences being that the French organization's flag has two children and not three.
-However, Alexey Lisovenko, the then deputy head of United Russia in Moscow, stated that the design of the flag had been done with the approval of creators of La Manif pour tous flag.
+However, Alexey Lisovenko, the then deputy head of United Russia in Moscow, stated that the design of the flag had been done with the approval of creators of La Manif pour tous' flag.

+United States

 In 2019, the American organization Super Happy Fun America led a straight pride parade in Boston, in the United States, in August of the same year.
 Described as "a response to the 'identity politics' of the left", the event attracted several hundred participants and thousands of counter-protesters, who vastly outnumbered participants of the parade.
-The organization featured a straight pride flag in its official website.
+The organization featured a straight pride flag on its official website.
 This flag was rectangular and divided from its upper hoist to its lower fly, with pink at the fly and blue at the hoist, and superimposed with interlocked male and female gender symbols in yellow bordered with black.